Moving beyond default settings in aae.pop

 # plot this

-col = scales::alpha("#2171B5", 0.1),
+col = alpha("#2171B5", 0.4),

-main = "Many replicates with stochastic, structured initial conditions")
+main = "Many replicates with stochastic, structured initial conditions"

 The update step is where abundances get updated from one time step to the next (e.g., one generation).
 This process is typically the slowest part of simulating population dynamics, at least in realistically complex models.

-The default updater in aae.pop
+The default updater in aae.pop is R’s built-in cross

 product.
 This method is extremely fast and is vectorised, so handles